 Each year the Western Kansas Community Foundation invites area women to contribute $100 to the Women of Purpose Fund to activate their voting membership that year.
 A Kickoff Event is held each year to signal the annual membership campaign is underway.
 The voting membership closes on December 31 of each year so that a grant amount can be established for the Request for Proposal.
 One half of the $100 donation provides funding for the grant to be awarded while the other one half is endowed to continue to grow the fund forever.

-The current Executive Board members:
+The current Executive Committee members:

 - Jeanne Cottrell

 - Sandy Hawley

 Awardee: GCCC Business & Industry Become a Career Women $2,600

 The purpose was to engage women to acquire skills and learn concepts that will lead them to find gainful employment or to upgrade their position in the workplace.

 Eight women completed the course on Dec.
 4, 2010, earning a Career Skills II Certificate through 20 hours of classroom work that included a combination of lecture, hands-on exercises, role playing and informative videos.
 The course objectives enabled women to gain customer service skills, communicate more effectively, learn about employer expectations and workplace effectiveness, and leave with a resume and interview skills.
 Inspiring instructors provided participants with activities to stimulate self-worth and self-confidence by assisting them with resume preparation and interview skills, plus learning how to wear power colors and dress professionally on a budget.